Cooperative Governance, Leadership and Innovation in Hybrid Enterprise

 • Classes to be held at the UC Davis Campus at Gallagher Hall

-• Trips to Shrem Museum and Mondavi Center
+• Trips to Shrem Museum

 • Visit the UC Davis Bookstore and downtown Davis eateries